Dragun-op/Mood-Cast/README.md

 - 🧠 AI-ready logic to identify mood triggers and recurring patterns
 - 🎯 Personalized suggestions based on user feedback
 - 🧾 Weekly summaries for emotional reflection
-- 👥 Trusted-sharing mode for friends/family (optional)
+- 👥 Trusted-sharing mode for friends/family
 - 🚨 Crisis detection system to prompt professional help when needed

 ---